 As Ireland’s largest university, with its great strength and diversity of disciplines, University College Dublin (UCD) embraces its role to contribute to the flourishing of Ireland through the study of people, society, business, economy, culture, languages and the creative arts, as well as through research and innovation.

-Founded in 1854, UCD was created from an idea, The Idea of a University, written by our founding Rector John Henry Newman.
+Founded in 1854, UCD was created from an idea, The Idea of a University, written by our founding Rector St John Henry Newman.
 This classic work is one of the most enduring texts on the value of higher education.
-Today the University’s Strategy 2015-2020 outlines the objectives and major strategic initiatives set in place in order to accomplish UCD’s vision for this era.
+Today the University’s Strategy 2020-2024, Rising to the Future outlines the objectives and major strategic initiatives set in place in order to accomplish UCD’s vision for this era.

 - Established: 1854